almedso/slides-rust-4-biz/slides.md

 Note:
 - References have lifetime
 - Lifetime of a reference is not longer than lifetime of the underlying variable
-- Owership, borrowing, lifetime as usual **checked at compile time**
+- Ownership, borrowing, lifetime as usual **checked at compile time**
 ```

+## Memory Safety @ embedded

+Peripherals treated as memory with ownership

+- Access checked at compile time
+- **No CPU memory protection management at runtime needed**

 # Thread Safety